j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

     => Plans were previously updated in **1.0.0**.
 Next update cycle is scheduled for **1.2.0**.

-    - <u>Main goal is to keep all Chimps plans updated and add any missing ones</u>.
+    - <u>Main goal is to keep all Chimps plans available and updated</u>.
 This process is repeated **every 2-3 updates**.
 Other plans could stay untested for extended periods of time, but then again, are also less affected by tower balancing/price changes.